ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/unity-tracker/Unity-Tracker-Setup.md

 <a name="download" />
 ### 3.1 Download

 The Unity Tracker package is published to Snowplow's [bintray repository] [bintray-snplow].
-Once downloaded simply add the `SnowplowTracker.unitypackage` to your project.
+Once downloaded simply add the `SnowplowTracker-0.1.0.unitypackage` to your project.
 This should insert all of the required dll files into your `Assets/Plugins/` folder.

 Done?
 Now read the [Unity Tracker API](Unity-Tracker) to start tracking events.